 Section 12.5

-A. A Pond Advisory Committee shall be established by the Town of Chilmark.
-The size, membership and appointing authorities shall be decided by the Planning Board, the Conservation Commission, the Board of Health and the Selectmen.
+A. A Pond Advisory Committee shall be established by the Town of Chilmark and report to the Planning Board.
+There shall be, at minimum, one member each from the Planning Board, Select Board, Conservation Commission, Board of Health, and Historic Commission, as well as a Resident Representative from the North Side of Squibnocket Pond, and a Resident Representative from the South Side of Squibnocket Pond. .

 The duties of the Committee shall be:

-1. To sponsor and oversee continued study and monitoring of the Pond and its watershed;
+1. To support continued study and monitoring of the Pond and its watershed;

+2. To support and oversee projects that will serve to mitigate impairments to the Pond and watershed (e.g. nitrogen or bacteria overload, invasive species, stagnation).

 2. To observe and inform town boards of changes which are brought about by natural or human activities;

-3. To make recommendations on specific developments within the District, as specified in this bylaw; and
+3. To make recommendations on specific developments within the overlay District, as specified in this bylaw; and

 4. To make recommendations to town boards and officers concerning changes in this bylaw and other regulations.

+6. To maintain a Squibnocket Pond website page on the Town of Chilmark website.

 GENERAL REGULATIONS FOR THE DISTRICT